-Vista is a demonstrated leader in water management.
+Vista is a demonstrated leader in engineering services for water management.
 We’ve implemented systems to reduce water use by enhancing water recycling while ensuring that safety and costs are kept at the forefront.

 The active facilities engineered by Vista currently filter over 1.3 billion cubic feet of water per year.

 Vista has developed utility water, freshwater, and produced water management systems to meet the regulatory demands and water availability for multiple jurisdictions.
 We are fully versed in many regulatory environments and have successfully adapted to the rapidly changing requirements.

 Vista has a long history of engineering some of the most successful processing facilities in the western Canadian energy sector.
 Our experience includes designing specialized processes to maximize a facility’s ability to reuse produced water.

 Reusing produced water is essential to limiting environmental impacts, lowering operating costs, and gaining regulatory approval, especially for commercial facilities.

 Vista helps clients analyze their water to select proven technologies and implement a cost-effective, fit-for-purpose solution.

 In processing facilities, common contaminants such as calcium and magnesium can combine with silica to form metallic silicates.
 These precipitate and stick to facility piping, forming a glass-like insulating barrier on the walls.

 The insulating barrier inhibits heat transfer, leading to poor performance, dangerous working conditions, equipment damage and ultimately resulting in failures requiring extensive downtime and repair costs.